Cruise ship: Overboard drownings

 Passengers and crew sometimes drown after going overboard in what the industry calls man-overboard incidents (MOBs).
-Since 2000, more than 300 people have fallen off cruise ships or large ferries, which is an average of about 1.5 people each month.
+From 2000 to 2018 more than 300 people fell off cruise ships or large ferries, which is an average of about 1.5 people each month.
 Of those, only about 17 to 25 percent were rescued.
 Critics of the industry blame alcohol promotion for many passenger deaths, and poor labour conditions for crew suicides.
 They also point to underinvestment in the latest MOB sensors, a lack of regulation and consumer protection, and a lack of on-board counselling services for crew.
 The industry blames irresponsible behaviour by passengers, and says overboard sensors are unreliable and generate false alarms.

 Maritime lawyer Jim Walker estimates about half of all disappearances at sea involve some factor of foul play, and that a lack of police jurisdiction on international waters allows sexual predators to go unpunished.

 Stability

 Modern cruise ships are tall but remain stable due to their relatively low center of mass.
-This is due to large open spaces and the extensive use of aluminium, high-strength steel and other lightweight materials in the upper parts, and the fact that the heaviest components — engines, propellers, fuel tanks and such — are located at the bottom of the hull.
+This is due to large open spaces and the extensive use of aluminium, high-strength steel and other lightweight materials in the upper parts, and the fact that the heaviest components—engines, propellers, fuel tanks and such—are located at the bottom of the hull.
 Thus, even though modern cruise ships may appear tall, proper weight distribution ensures that they are not top-heavy.
 Furthermore, large cruise ships tend to be very wide, which considerably increases their initial stability by increasing the metacentric height.

-Although most passenger ships utilize stabilizers to reduce rolling in heavy weather, they are only used for crew and passenger comfort and do not contribute to the overall intact stability of the vessel.
-The ships must fulfill all stability requirements even with the stabilizer fins retracted.

-According to the Washington Post, a recent study by economic consultant G.P.
+A study by economic consultant G.P.
 Wild – commissioned by the cruise industry's trade group and released in March 2019 – argued that cruises are getting safer over time.
 The study claims that, even as capacity increased 55 percent between 2009 and 2018, the number of overall "operational incidents" declined 37 percent and the rate of man-overboard cases dropped 35 percent.